-Steven A. Murray, 54, of Pelham, Alabama, and his company, Bio-Tech Management Inc., were sentenced today in federal court in Macon, Georgia, after pleading guilty to charges of conspiracy, unlawful use of pesticides, false statements and mail fraud in connection with the misapplication of pesticides in Georgia nursing homes, announced Acting Assistant Attorney General Sam Hirsch of the Justice Department’s Environment and Natural Resources Division and U.S. Attorney Michael J. Moore for the Middle District of Georgia.
+WASHINGTON – Steven A. Murray, 54, of Pelham, Ala., and his company, Bio-Tech Management Inc., were sentenced today in federal court in Macon, Ga., after pleading guilty to charges of conspiracy, unlawful use of pesticides, false statements and mail fraud in connection with the misapplication of pesticides in Georgia nursing homes, announced Sam Hirsch, Acting Assistant Attorney General of the Justice Department’s Environment and Natural Resources Division, and Michael J. Moore, U.S. Attorney for the Middle District of Georgia.

 Murray was sentenced by District Judge Marc T. Treadwell to two years in prison, one year of supervised release and to pay a fine of $7,500.
 Bio-Tech was sentenced to three years of probation and to pay a fine of $50,000.

 From October 2005 to June 2009, Murray and Bio-Tech provided monthly pest control services to hundreds of nursing homes in several southern states including Georgia, South Carolina, North Carolina and Alabama by spraying pesticides in and around their clients’ facilities.
 Bio-Tech employees routinely applied the pesticide Termidor indoors, contrary to the manufacturer’s label instructions and then created false service reports to conceal that illegal use.
 After the Georgia Department of Agriculture made inquiries regarding Bio-Tech’s illegal use of Termidor and other pesticides, Murray directed several of his Bio-Tech employees to alter company service reports with the intent to obstruct the investigation.